Old Hickory Lake, Tennessee, USA

 - Statistics / Weather / Helpful Links

 Looking for Old Hickory Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Fishing is a big draw to Old Hickory Lake.
 The impoundment holds largemouth bass, smallmouth bass and spotted bass, striped bass (rockfish), white bass, sauger and crappie.
 With 41 boat launch locations there is always a boat ramp nearby that will accommodate smaller fishing boats.
 There are plenty of places for non-boaters to fish from shore: fishing piers are located at Sanders Ferry, Shutes Branch, Rockland and Bledsoe Creek State Park.
 All have nearby parking available.
 Fish attractors are located in the water near most of these fishing piers.
 The 18 fish attractors are marked with buoys and consist of cedar trees suspended to attract larger numbers of fish for anglers to enjoy.
 Maintained by the Tennessee Wildlife Resource Agency, the attractor sites have been very productive for bass and crappie anglers.